dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2054: Cultural beliefs about marriage influence societal views.
+### T2054: Many people worldwide, including in Brazil, hold that sex outside marriage is immoral.

 |Support|
 |---|